 You can set up actions only for new mentions or you can click on Apply to old mentions and existing mentions will be categorized as well.

 With Determ you can discover what channels your target audience is using the most.
 This is helpful because you’ll know on which channels you should focus more or focus less.

 In the Advanced reports, you’ll find three charts that will give you information about mentions over time on a specific channel, sentiment from specific channels, and ratio of mentions on all channels.

 For example, if you created a contest for your customers, with the Sentiment ration by channel chart you can see how customers are reacting to your efforts.
 If the sentiment is predominately negative on a certain channel, you should find out why and change your strategy.

 Implementing user-generated content is a smart thing to do.
 Especially if you’re a small company that’s trying to build-up their brand awareness.

 Use Determ to find out more about your (potential) consumers and their preferences, so you’ll know what type of content they prefer, which types of channels they use, and whether they mention your brand.

-If you want to start media monitoring, sign up for a free 7-day trial!
+If you want to start media monitoring, book a call with on of our experts to get a free 7-day trial!